sprocketsullivan/repro_with_R/README.md

 The installation has to be done only once.
 The library has to be loaded each time R is restarted.
 It is good practice to load the libraries at the start of the script where they are used.

+## Instructions for RStudio Cloud

+I will invite you to RStudio Cloud before the course, you need an account however (see [Preparation](#Preparation-for-the-course)).
+When the course starts we will the clone the course project to your project folder.
+All libraries are preinstalled.
+Each folder in the project is one course day.
+You will need to work on the exercise file.
+Only resort to the solution file after the course day.
+The exercise is that you try to solve this on your own (with our help) and not just copy paste a solution.